Alison Hernandez | Rural life celebrated in Devon and Cornwall

-One of the best celebrations of rural life and rural voices in our region has to be Devon County Show.
-Every year thousands of visitors flock to Westpoint to immerse themselves into an agricultural showcase of Devon’s best farming, food and entertainment.
+One of the best celebrations of rural life and rural voices in our region must be the Devon County Show.
+Every year, thousands of visitors flock to Westpoint to immerse themselves in an agricultural showcase of Devon’s best farming, food, and entertainment.

 It was an honour to be asked again to participate in the Royal Line Up to meet Sophie, Duchess of Edinburgh.
 Those also invited to take part included Chief Constable James Vaughan and the chairs of Devon County Council and East Devon District Council.

-I heard interesting updates about the work of the NFU at the President’s Reception hosted by Tom.
+I heard interesting updates on the NFU's work at the President’s Reception hosted by Tom.
 The NFU champions British agriculture and horticulture and represents more than 45,000 farms and businesses.

 When it comes to rural theft, incidents are often instigated by organised crime activity.
 These gangs target high-value farm machinery and GPS equipment because it can be sold all over the world.

 Devon & Cornwall Police’s Rural Affairs Team do an outstanding job working with farmers to keep crime rates down.
 Over the past few weeks, they have been running trailer marking events across Devon and Cornwall to help prevent theft and protect property in rural communities.
-Officers have reported a “strong uptake” which I hope will lead to a reduction in thefts or at least if trailers are recovered they can go back to their rightful owner.
+Officers have reported a “strong uptake,” which I hope will lead to a reduction in thefts, or at least to trailers being recovered and returned to their rightful owners.

-Its latest campaign aims to alert people to the dangers posed by dogs to livestock as attacks continue to rise.
-New legislation gives police wider powers to investigate and act on incidents of livestock worrying – defined as when a dog attacks, chases or causes stress to one or more farm animals.
+The team’s latest campaign aims to alert people to the dangers posed by dogs to livestock as attacks continue to rise.
+New legislation gives police wider powers to investigate and act on incidents of livestock worrying – defined as when a dog attacks, chases, or causes stress to one or more farm animals.

 It has been loaned to the force for free by Chudleigh-based firm Masons Kings and has been adorned with Devon & Cornwall Police branding.
 It will be used as an engagement tool by Rural Affairs officers at events during the summer to raise awareness of rural crime.

-At the show I enjoyed meeting up with the rural crime team at their stand, the roads policing team who brought with them their Batak reaction-testing board, local neighbourhood teams, and Tri-Service Safety Officers who are unique to Devon and Cornwall and are multi-skilled to deal with police, ambulance and fire and rescue incidents.
-The Police Dog Unit also caused great excitement with its annual display showcasing the incredible skills of its highly trained dogs and dog handlers.
+At the show, I enjoyed meeting up with the rural crime team at their stand, the roads policing team who brought with them their reaction-testing board, local neighbourhood teams, and Tri-Service Safety Officers who are unique to Devon and Cornwall and are multi-skilled to deal with police, ambulance and fire and rescue incidents.
+The Police Dog Unit also caused great excitement with its annual display, showcasing the incredible skills of its highly trained dogs and dog handlers.

 The Chief Constable and I were pleased to give a Commissioner’s Award to dog training manager Sgt Phil Wilson in recognition of his unwavering commitment to dog training and dog development ahead of his retirement.